-SIDART has been conducting different activities in cooperation with Johnson & Johnson and UPS Foundation regarding child road safety through schools in Jaipur(Rajasthan), Mumbai, Mulund(Maharashtra), Baddi(Himachal Padesh).
+SIDART has been conducting child road safety education programme at different locations in cooperation with Johnson & Johnson, UPS Foundation, and Fleet Forum in Jaipur(Rajasthan), Mumbai, Mulund(Maharashtra), Baddi(Himachal Pradesh) and Aurangabad(Maharashtra).
 As road safety education practical aspects are not really included in Indian school curriculums there is a big lack of knowledge and practice of the rules about road use/ safe road use/traffic aspects and road safety issues.
 The project's objective is to increase awareness about the importance of the topic and teach children as well as their parents how to conduct themselves and behave responsibly on the roads to minimize the risk of accidents.

 The project, with the support of Johnson & Johnson, focuses on children in the age of 10-14, as children commonly start using roads alone at that age and therefore need to be trained.
 The pilot projects took place in the slums of Jawahar Nagar, Jaipur, as children from slums are often poorly educated and need these training.The program at Aurangabad was launched on 3rd February 2018 in 3 Schools namely MGM Clover Dale School, Alphonsa School and Tanwani High School.
 In these schools, an 8-week program has been launched with a focus on theory as well as practical.